sangam-gaddi/becbilldeskalpha/README.md

 ---

 **Ready to try?
-Spin it up—pay your fees, chat with classmates, and see the blockchain proof for yourself! 🚀**#   b e c b i l l d e s k a l p h a  
+Spin it up—pay your fees, chat with classmates, and see the blockchain proof for yourself! 🚀**
- 